rajaabinesh/Node-Javasctipt-IDE-Backend-/README.md

 ## Run Application
 ### DB Script
-  First, we run the query in starter_script.sql `/DB Script/starter_script.sql`
+  First, we run the query in [starter_script.sql](https://github.com/rajaabinesh/Node-Javasctipt-IDE-Backend-/blob/master/DB%20Script/starter_script.sql)

 ### Start Server
   Start the Server by using the following command